Salmon-Computer-Vision/salmon-computer-vision/README.md

 # SalmonVision

-This repository contains several tools and utilities to assist in training salmon counting automation tools as well as to deploy to edge devices for edge-based processing of videos.
+This repository contains several tools and utilities to assist in training salmon counting automation tools including deployment docker compose scripts to edge devices for edge-based processing of videos.
 Two major categories include [video-based](#video-based) enumeration and [sonar-based](#sonar-based) enumeration.